KimCodeBase/QA-Portfolio/STLC/requierments.md

 -How should the age be verified (e.g., simple input, date picker, integration with an ID verification system)?<br>
 -What should happen if the user inputs an age below 18?<br>
 -Should the age verification modal appear every time the user visits the alcoholic products category or just once?<br>
+<p><b>Detailed Requirement:</b></p>
-<p><b>Detailed Requirement:</b></p> A modal will appear asking the user to confirm if they are 18+ by inputting their birth date in the format DD/MM/YYYY.
+A modal will appear asking the user to confirm if they are 18+ by inputting their birth date in the format DD/MM/YYYY.
 If the user inputs an age below 18, they will be denied access to the alcoholic products category and redirected to the homepage.
 The age verification modal will appear only once per session.
-3. Shipping Cost Changes
+3. Shipping Cost Changes<br>
 Vague Requirement: Free shipping for orders above a certain amount.
 Orders below this amount will incur a shipping fee.
 Questions:
 -What is the new shipping fee for orders below the specified amount?<br>